9.2 Multimedia Applications

 zero of SDP.
 The next line provides the “origin” of the session which

 contains enough information to uniquely identify the session.

-is a username of the session creator, and is the IP address of his
+is a username of the session creator, and

-computer.
+address of his computer.
 The number following

-larry is a session identifier that is
+larry is a session

-by a later message, the version number would be increased.
+was updated by a later message, the version number would be increased.

 The next three lines (

-u) provide the session name, a
+u) provide the session name,

-described earlier in this chapter)—information that would be helpful
+as described earlier in this chapter)—information that would be helpful

 to a user in deciding whether to participate in this session.
 Such